jboss-developer/jboss-portal-quickstarts/navigation-api-portlet/README.md

 Author: Viliam Rockai
 Level: Beginner
 Technologies: Portlet, JSP, JQuery
-Summary: The simple navigation portlet using Portal API.
+Summary: This project demonstrates how to create the navigation portlet using the GateIn Portal API with a JSP front-end.
 Target Product: Portal
 Source: <https://github.com/jboss-developer/jboss-portal-quickstarts.git>